A parent’s guide for safe trick-or-treating this Halloween

 Whether your child’s costume is cute or creepy, trick-or-treating often means fun for the entire family.

-Pam Hoogerwerf, program manager for Pediatric Injury Prevention and Community Outreach at University of Iowa Stead Family Children’s Hospital, provides some simple tips to make sure your trick-or-treating experience is a safe one.
+The Pediatric Injury Prevention and Community Outreach program at Stead Family Children’s Hospital provides some simple tips to make sure your trick-or-treating experience is a safe one.

 Although children may be excited by the lure of a decorated house and candy bowl, it’s important to put safety before candy to keep the evening from ending with an unwanted scare.